Safety Improvement Plan | Definition, Components, and Tips

 4. Action Plan

 With a clear understanding of the most pressing safety concerns, the next step is to develop an action plan for each.
-This plan should be detailed and outline the specific steps required to mitigate or eliminate the associated risk.
+This plan should be detailed and outline the steps required to mitigate or eliminate the associated risk.

 It might involve engineering controls, administrative changes, or other interventions.
 The action plan serves as a roadmap, guiding the efforts to address each safety concern.